ken1009us/hotel-reservation-application/README.md

-# hotel-reservation-application
+# Hotel Reservation Application

-A Java hotel reservation application.
+The hotel reservation application will allow customers to find and book a hotel room based on room availability.